tekknolagi/tekknolagi.github.com/_posts/2023-08-31-compiling-ml-models.md

 [^forward]: there is also forward mode automatic differentiation but i don't
     know much about it and haven't seen it used in my limited search

-this sounds complicated but, like evaluating an AST top to bottom, is a tree traversal with some local state. if you can write a tree-walking interpreter, you can do reverse mode AD
+this sounds complicated but, like evaluating an AST top to bottom, reverse mode AD is a graph traversal with some local state. if you can write a tree-walking interpreter, you can do reverse mode AD

 ### reverse mode AD